Behind the Exclusive Collegiate Scholarship from Washington Accord

 If you follow the rules when submitting your application, we will do our best to help provide career guidance for you if you need it.
 However, you must approach us.
 We like individuals who are assertive and go for what they want.

-By applying for our exclusive scholarships, you agree to provide co-authorship rights of your response to our essay request and you agree to allow us to post your biographical information.
-The winning response will be published on this site as a resource for other students to utilize.
+By applying for our private scholarships, you agree to provide co-authorship rights of your response to our essay request, and you agree to allow us to post your biographical information.
+We will publish the winning response on this site as a resource for other students to utilize.
 We may use your response to create a derivative work, such as an article or video.
 Your bio will be posted to provide transparency.

 The Application Deadline is December 31, 2016.